 Here is the full version of Giuseppe Verdi’s Aïda at the San Francisco Opera (starring Luciano Pavarotti) below.
 A magnificent spectacle of stars, scenery, and choreography, this version of Verdi’s Aïda is remastered from Sam Wanamaker’s landmark production.
 It features monumental performances by Luciano Pavarotti as Radames and Margaret Price in the title role.

-The tensions which arise from Radames’ love for Aïda, a slave who is the daughter of the Ethiopian chieftain, Amonasro, and the jealousy this provokes in the daughter in Amneris, daughter of the Egyptian king, are portrayed in some of Verdi’s most famous music.
+The tensions that arise from Radames’ love for Aïda, a slave who is the daughter of the Ethiopian chieftain, Amonasro, and the jealousy this provokes in the daughter Amneris, daughter of the Egyptian king, are portrayed in some of Verdi’s most famous music.

 Highlights